PROCEDURES FOR CLAIMING THE CAPITAL CREDIT

 Note!
 Each qualifying project must meet and maintain annual statutory employee and wage requirements specific to its type of qualifying project to utilize the Capital Credit as required by §40-18-193.
 A company shall be considered to have met the employment and wage requirements for the portion of the year following the date upon which such requirements are first met and for each full subsequent year thereafter if the employment requirement is satisfied for at least eleven twelfths (11/12) of each compliance year and the wage requirement is met based on an average determined over each compliance year.

-If the project fails to meet the employee or wage requirements in the first year, the project is ineligible for the Capital Credit program.
-If the project becomes noncompliant in any subsequent year, the investing company will be ineligible to claim the annual credit available in the noncompliance year and shall forfeit a percentage of the Capital Credits claimed in the prior five years.
+If the project fails to meet the employee or wage requirements in the first year, the project is ineligible for the Capital Credit program (except for projects that are placed in service in 2019, 2020, and 2021 – the period for a project to meet initial employee and wage requirements is extended from one year to two years for these years).
+If the project becomes noncompliant in any subsequent year, the investing company will be ineligible to claim the annual credit available in the noncompliance year and shall forfeit a percentage of the Capital Credits claimed in the prior five years (exception: failure to meet the annual employee and wage requirements during the 2020 and 2021 tax years will not count as non-compliance years in determining whether the project will be disqualified from the program).
 The forfeiture shall equal 100% of the Capital Credits claimed in the year immediately preceding the year in which the investing company fails to maintain the employment and wage requirements, and 20% for each preceding year in the five-year forfeiture period.
 See §40-18-193, Code of Alabama 1975.
 An investing company will be disqualified for the remainder of the Capital Credit if the investing company fails to meet the minimum requirements after three noncompliance years (whether or not consecutive) within the 20-year period of the investing company’s Capital Credit.

 - Is apportionment method used to determine tax liability?
 (If loss year, select “No”) – The project entity’s activity in Alabama is represented by the apportionment percentage.
 The apportionment factor is determined by the method of accounting designated to be used for the project, which is determined in the written agreement signed by ADOR and the Investing Company.